Please enter your name, email and zip code below to sign up!

 The Mission of Women's Ministries is to bring women into a knowledge of Jesus Christ; encourage their full potential in influencing family, friends and community; equip them for growth in personal understanding and life skills; address issues, which affect women and their families in the world.

-Each year the women pack up and travel to Little Pine Island Camp in Comstock, MI, for the annual Women's Camp.
+Each year the women pack up and travel to Little Pine Island Camp in Comstock Park, MI, for the annual Women's Camp.
 It is a weekend filled with inspiring singing, motivational messages, Bible Study, recreation and great food and fellowship.
 The cost for the weekend is minimal, and reservations can be made by calling the Salvation Army office at 344-6119.

 COMMUNITY CARE MINISTRY